jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 liberation" to regard the sexual revolution as negative.
-Likewise, I suspect that even in the near future, Baha'i law around chastity will cease being a cause for disbelief and modest embarrasment, and instead will elicit a grudging admiration, in much the same way that as our laws prohibiting the consumption of alcohol, once seen as puratin teetotalling, have come to be regarded as generally respected.
+Likewise, I suspect that even in the near future, Baha'i law around chastity will cease being a cause for disbelief and modest embarrasment, and instead will elicit admiration, or at least tolerance, in much the same way that as our laws prohibiting the consumption of alcohol, once seen as puratin teetotalling, have come to be regarded as generally respected.

 ## Pinning The Problem Down

 All revolutions fail
-in the same way - by overturning a defective order and replacing it with something no better, or even inferior.
+in the same way - by overturning a defective order and replacing it with something no better.
 The sexual revolution has been no different.
 Its virtues seem evident, in that its goal was supposed to be freedom from unnecessary restraints and improvements in relationships.
 Men and women,